 - Snacks.
 Always snacks.
 I’m that mom who never has snacks along (because it’s so annoying to me when my children don’t eat at meals), but when we’re going on a family outing, we always pack snacks so that everyone is fueled for more than five minutes.
 I know this is a ground-breaking tip, right here.
 And of course, I’m always the one downing half the snacks (the other reason I don’t generally pack snacks . . . ).

 - If you don’t have time for everything, let everyone pick one thing.
 We started doing this years ago in Boston when Bart’s brother came to visit and we went to an enormous museum we knew we’d never get all the way through.
 We looked through the map and everyone picked two sections they wanted to see.
-Now we do the same thing with our kids – even if we don’t get to the whole zoo, at least everyone got to see at least the one thing they were most excited about (and if you’re not that thrilled about what your child picked, at least you get to see YOUR biggest priority).
+Now we do the same thing with our kids – even if we don’t get to the whole museum, the whole zoo, or the whole amusement park, at least everyone got to see at least the one thing they were most excited about (and if you’re not that thrilled about what your child picked, at least you get to see YOUR biggest priority).

 - Six of our favorite family travel traditions